 Criss-crossing the music and art worlds, Addictive TV have appeared everywhere from the Pompidou Centre in Paris and the Museum of Contemporary Arts in Shanghai, to international clubs such as Razzmatazz in Barcelona, Womb in Tokyo and Mighty in San Francisco.
 They’ve now played in more than 50 countries, at events including the UK’s Glastonbury Festival, SXSW in Texas USA and the World’s largest ever silent disco, held in France in 2011 for 10,000 clubbers with headphones!

 On the directing and sound design front, Addictive TV have created commercials and video installations for the likes of Adidas, EA Games and Red Bull.
 Hollywood studios including Paramount, Universal and 20th Century Fox, have all used their movie mashing talents to create alternative trailers for films including Iron Man, Fast & Furious and Danny Boyle’s Oscar winning Slumdog Millionaire.

 Addictive TV’s line-up is founder Graham Daniels & mash-up guru Mark Vidler, aka Go Home Productions.
 The pair met in 2005, through EMI, working together on Mark’s album track Rapture Riders – remixing Blondie’s Rapture with The Doors Riders on the Storm.
 The album Mashed was released in 2007.

 Graham and Mark’s shared passion for film and music, plus their parallel journeys through VJ and mash-up DJ cultures, have brought the guys to where they are now; entertaining audiences and winning new fans by playing and making music their own way, audiovisually.

 Their brand new project ‘Orchestra of Samples’ is now touring.
 The duo filmed improvised recording sessions with over 200 musicians in more than 20 countries, from West Africa to South America and across Europe.
-They then sampled this unique archive to produce visual music, fusing all manner of instruments and styles to create a virtual supergroup of international artists who never met but play together on-screen as a music whole.
+They then sampled this unique archive to produce visual music, fusing all manner of instruments and styles to create a virtual supergroup of international artists who never met but play together on-screen.